 The course offers an extended study of modern database technology, which is designed to expose students to the development of database management systems.
-Prerequisites: MGMT-305.
-Credit, three hours.

 MIS-475.
 NETWORKING AND TELECOMMUNICATIONS

 The course examines long-distance services and technologies and data transfers over the public network using computers and Internet technology.
 In addition, LAN technology is examined in a systematic and thorough way in order to give the student a firm grounding in LAN technology.
 Every successful student will understand how computers are connected together that include various connection topologies, how computers communicate in a networked environment, protocols, and network security.
 Students will have hands-on training in putting together local area networks.